The one-sentence summary

 WHAT’S GOOD ABOUT IT

-• Each component is then broken down into four qualities that you can try to apply:
+• Each component is then broken down into five qualities that you can try to apply:

 • Rigorous examination of these 20 facets would provide a good template for most brands and companies.